Want to Know How to Become a Grant Writer? Follow This Expert’s Tips

 To become a grant writer, you should first gain a significant amount of nonprofit experience.
 Grant writing involves speaking competently about the inner workings of the nonprofit and its programs, so you want to make sure you’re well-versed in these areas.

-Any nonprofit work will help you gain experience, from volunteering in an office to working on a fundraising campaign to serving as a project manager for a specific program.
-Better yet, sit on a board of directors for a local nonprofit, offering some other area of expertise you might have: accounting, law, business development, fundraising, etc.
+Any nonprofit work will help you gain experience.
+You can volunteer in an office, work on a fundraising campaign, or serve as a project manager for a specific program.
+Better yet, sit on a board of directors for a local nonprofit, offering some other area of expertise you might have: accounting, law, business development or fundraising, for example.

-Take your expertise and interests and use those as ways to open doors into nonprofit employment of some kind.
+Take your expertise and interests and use those as ways to open doors into nonprofit employment.
 This experience will help you better understand the inner workings of a nonprofit, which will serve you well as a grant writer who has to encapsulate a nonprofit’s strengths in each of these areas.

 You’ll also be well-equipped to advise your clients on ways they can improve their operations and thus better compete for grants, and — just as importantly — judge when a prospective client isn’t a good fit to pursue grants.

-From there, you’ll obviously want grant writing experience — a significant amount.
+From there, you’ll want grant-writing experience — a significant amount.

 In addition to working as an in-house grant writer, I took as many classes as I could to hone my skills.
-I pursued online grant writing classes, webinars about all things nonprofit, conferences dedicated to grant writing and to fundraising, and more.
+I pursued online grant-writing classes, webinars about all things nonprofit, and conferences dedicated to grant writing and to fundraising.